 Pgcrypto avast!: A case-study in Django's password hashers

 Drew is an seasoned technology leader.
-As Technical Director at Celerity, he is currently focused on delivering multi-platform digital experiences in support of Celerity's user-focused design, digital strategy, engineering and architecture to clients.
+As Sr. Director of Technology at Celerity, he is currently focused on delivering multi-platform digital experiences in support of Celerity's user-focused design, digital strategy, engineering and architecture to clients.